DerSach/crypto_project/README.md

 ## **Versions history**

 - V1: enables to build a portfolio of crypto by only adding Buy orders (and not Sell orders), as well as removing some trades and getting the current value of your crypto portfolio, as well as storing it in a historical profit csv file
 - V2: adding ability to enter Sell orders.
-Your profit is now composed of three parts: the amount recovered (amount of crypto sold) + your current outstanding crypto portfolio market value - the amount invested (amount of crypto bought)
+Your profit is now composed of three parts: the amount recovered (amount of crypto sold) + your current outstanding crypto portfolio market value - the amount invested (amount of crypto bought).
+(Update Jan 2025) Also adding the possibility to register stop market orders (but won't affect your trade and portfolios dfs, for information only).

 ## **Usage (v2)**